-Tool Purpose Where to find Comment Response plan To set out the approach, tactics and resourcing to deliver agreed response outcomes and objectives.
-The response plan template can be found on the BRKB.
-The response plan is an evolving document that guides all activities, and includes triggers to review and exit the response.
-It reflects any relevant and pre-agreed strategies and contingency plans, and contains all necessary details to make it relevant for the specific response.
-The response manager is responsible for the development and implementation of the response plan, and RSL approves it.
-Response business case To provide RSL with sufficient rigour around decisions that have significant financial impact (ie, may require specific Cabinet appropriation).
+Tool Purpose Where to find Comment Incident action plan To set out the approach, tactics and resourcing to deliver agreed response outcomes and objectives.
+The incident action plan template can be found on the BRKB.
+The incident activities all activities all activities at a the response strategies and connecessary details response.
+The Controller is implementation Response Govern Response business case To provide Response Governance with sufficient rigour around decisions that have significant financial impact (ie, may require specific Cabinet appropriation).
 The business case provides the merits, risks, constraints, assumptions and costs of each potential response option and provides advice on the most appropriate option.
 The response business case template can be found on the BRKB.
-RSL will provide guidance on when a response business case is required.
-Note: There are a range of different working papers access on the BRKB developed to support development of the business case, including the response options working papers, options impact assessment, options resource requirements, and options cost-benefit analyses.
-Transition from response plan To document approach, tactics and resourcing required for any transition from response to alternative management arrangements.
-Template to be developed.
-This template will stored on the BRKB.
-Once approved by RSL, this document will guide all activities in phase 4 during the transition from response
+Response Govern response busines range of differen developed to sup including the res impact assessme options cost-ben greements are documents confidential to agreement.
+However, the register the GIA Secretariat will contain sufficient enable easy identification of Operational nat may be relevant to the suspect n unwanted organism.